-With the Irish folk stylings of The Pogues, we’re on safer accordion territory.
+The Irish folk stylings of The Pogues were in safer accordion territory.
 This kind of tempo and metre seems made for this particular sound, but that doesn’t make it any less alluring.

 It finds a perfect home among other folk staples like the tin whistle and banjo, filling in the arrangement’s mid-range with rich harmony and lush texture.